wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

+= 3.3 =
+* fixed a bug that was creating (rare, server-configuration-related) "Fatal Error" notices for `mb_strlen()` and related multibyte functions.
+* various code tweaks for readability and compliance with WordPress standards.

 = 3.2.2 =
 * fixed bug that was causing the URL not to display on certain clicks after the 3.2 update (thanks @aa_stardust for the heads up!)